Chiropractic, Physiotherapy, Or Surgery. Which Option Is Best & Why?

 If you or your child suffer from scoliosis, you need to know that you have options.
-Chiropractic, physiotherapy or surgery are the three options most commonly offered to sufferers.
+Chiropractic, physiotherapy, or surgery are the three options most commonly offered to sufferers.
 Regardless of the option chosen, successful outcomes are conceivable when the provided therapeutic or surgical approach is based on the correction of a three-dimensional disorder.

-Some clinics and centers approach scoliosis treatments from the standpoint of the side-to-side bending.
+Some clinics and centers approach scoliosis treatments from the standpoint of side-to-side bending.
 Their attempts are solely based on the straightening of the lateral curve (side bending).
 While this approach may have some limited application, it fails to consider the three-dimensional component of scoliosis.
 As a result, the successes that are achieved are short-lived or limited at best.

 Some approach scoliosis from a muscular aspect, giving it all they got from a stretching and exercise point while ignoring the joint or the spinal disc.
 Others pay attention to the joint complex but yet fail to understand that joints do not move on their accord.

-Scoliotic Conditions and Treatments from a Physiotherapist
+Scoliotic Conditions &Treatments from a Physiotherapist

 It’s critical to understand the three-dimensional nature of scoliosis.
 Unfortunately, it is not just some in physiotherapy who fail to consider the three-dimensional aspect of scoliosis but also chiropractors as well as medical doctors.
 The flaw is perhaps how some interpret a scoliotic x-ray.
 While x-rays are critical in the assessment of scoliosis, it must be kept in mind that the image being viewed is that of a three-dimensional structure on a two-dimensional image.
 In other words, an X-ray image is just a two-dimensional image.
 The failure to comprehend the three-dimensional aspects of scoliosis is in our opinion is the leading cause of ineffective non-surgical scoliosis treatment.

-Get Better Treatment by Our Clinical Physiotherapists
+Get Better Treatment from CSC’s Clinical Physiotherapists

 Get Targeted Treatments from the Best Chiropractors in Malaysia

 Some with a scoliotic disorder will have lifelong symptoms as well as physical deformities that are often progressive.
 For most, living with scoliosis is a struggle physically and emotionally.
 The progressive nature of scoliosis is the leading reason why many continue to be subjected to insecurities or emotional and physical symptoms well into their adult lives.
 Those with the slightest improvement of their scoliotic curve and improvements in posture find help in dealing with the physical and emotional burdens of scoliosis.
 Braces, regardless of type, have been found ineffective in addressing these issues.
 However, proper, target-specific chiropractic treatment is now offering much hope for those in need.
-So, if you have scoliosis the type of care you get is critical, but more important is the center that offers chiropractic, physiotherapy or surgery for treatment of your scoliosis.
+So, if you have scoliosis the type of care you get is critical, but more important is the center that offers chiropractic, physiotherapy, or surgery for the treatment of your scoliosis.

-Should you opt for a Surgical Option?
+Should you opt for Scoliosis Surgery?

 Is Spine Operation a Good Option?

 - A published article on the BioMed platform in 2008 related alarming statistics of postoperative benefits.
-This multi-doctor debate related that nearly a third of all postoperative patients lose the benefits achieved through surgical intervention in less than a decade.
+This multi-doctor debate related that nearly a third of all postoperative patients lose the benefits of surgical intervention in less than a decade.
 We have also provided this article for your review; please click on the highlighted blue text above to download this eye-opening research article.

 Should you see a chiropractor for your scoliosis?